mrobillard/macos-setup/Applications.md

 My prefferd UI design tool is Sketch.
 Download [here](https://www.sketch.com/).

+## Figma

+In addition to Sketch, I've been using Figma more and more.
+Create and account and download [here](https://www.figma.com/downloads/).

 ## Postman

 Postman is an API client and collaboration platform.
 Download [here](https://www.getpostman.com/).